 The Company, when acting as a guarantor, recognizes, at the inception of a guarantee, a liability for the fair value of the obligation the Company assumes under the guarantee, in compliance with FASB Interpretation No. 45, Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others, an interpretation of FASB Statements No. 5, 57 and 107 and Rescission of FASB Interpretation No. 34 ("FIN 45").
-When the guarantee is issued in conjunction with the formation of a partially owned business or a venture accounted for under the equity method, the recognition of the liability for the guarantee results in an increase to the carrying amount of the investment.
-The liabilities recognized for the obligations of the guarantees undertaken by the Company are measured subsequently on each reporting date, the initial liability being reduced as the Company, as guarantor, is released from the risk underlying the guarantee.
+When the guarantee is issued in conjunction with the formation of a partially owned business or a venture accounted for under the equity method, the recognized for the liability for the guarantees undertaken by the Company are measured subsequently on each reporting date, the initial liability being reduced as the Company, as guarantor, is released from the risk underlying the guarantee.